kristinuk21/cnt2/README.md

 # Budget & Time Tracker

-A modern, responsive web-based budget and time tracking application that helps you manage your finances and work schedule with real-time progress tracking.
+A modern, responsive web-based budget and time tracking application that helps you manage your finance4. **Customization**:
+   - Switch between dark and light themes anytime
+   - Choose your preferred currency
+   - Adjust payday dates as needed
+   - Modify work schedule settings
+   - Reset to defaults anytime work schedule with real-time progress tracking.

 ## Features

+- **Dark & Light Theme**: Automatic system theme detection with manual toggle support
 - **Budget Management**: Configure monthly budget amount with intelligent daily allocation
 - **Flexible Payday Schedule**: Support for one or two paydays per month (default: 10th and 25th)
 - **Working Days Integration**: Option to observe income on next working day if payday falls on a non-working day